-The 8,000-capacity outdoor amphitheater at Mystic Lake Casino Hotel in Prior Lake hosts a Rock and Rockets music festival with fireworks on the Fourth of July.
-Other top acts for summer 2022 include Third Eye Blind with Taking Back Sunday and The Black Crowes.
+The 8,000-capacity outdoor amphitheater at Mystic Lake Casino Hotel in Prior Lake hosts a Rock and Rockets music festival with fireworks and a free Gin Blossoms and Lit concert on the Fourth of July.
+Other top acts for summer 2023 include Rob Zombie, Steve Miller Band, Daryl Hall, and 3 Doors Down.

 But those aren’t the only A-games in town.
-After Ann Kim (Young Joni, Sooki & Mimi) earned the title in 2019, three Twin Cities toques are 2022 finalists for the James Beard Foundation’s prestigious Best Chef Midwest award: Yia Vang of Union Hmong Kitchen and forthcoming Hmong restaurant Vinai; Mexican chef Jorge Guzmán of cozy Kingfield restobar Petite León; and Sean Sherman, a.k.a.
+After Ann Kim (Young Joni, Sooki & Mimi) earned the title in 2019, three Twin Cities toques were 2022 finalists for the James Beard Foundation’s prestigious Best Chef Midwest award: Yia Vang of Union Hmong Kitchen and Hilltribe; Mexican chef Jorge Guzmán of cozy Kingfield restobar Petite León; and Sean Sherman, a.k.a.
 The Sioux Chef, co-owner of the acclaimed Native American restaurant Owamni.
-Sherman and his wife/business partner Dana Noelle Thompson, a lineal descendant of the Wahpeton-Sisseton and Mdewakanton Dakota tribes, are uprooting centuries of colonial influence and reclaiming Indigenous food through inspired menu items such as wild rice-stuffed quail and bison tripe with white nixtamal.
+Sherman and his business partner Dana Noelle Thompson, a lineal descendant of the Wahpeton-Sisseton and Mdewakanton Dakota tribes, are uprooting centuries of colonial influence and reclaiming Indigenous food through inspired menu items such as wild rice-stuffed quail and bison tripe with white nixtamal.